Pudhiya Mannargal

 Pudhiya Mannargal is a 1994 Indian Tamil-language political thriller film directed by Vikraman with music by A. R. Rahman.
 The film stars Vikram and Mohini.
 It did not perform well commercially.

 Plot

 A group of wayward youth live life aimlessly until they are forced to enter politics to help save the condition of the state they live in and for the betterment of the people around them.

 Production

 During the making of Pudhiya Mannargal, Vikram was approached by Mani Ratnam to star in Bombay (1995).
 However, Vikram had grown his hair long and had a beard for Pudhiya Mannargal, and could not change his appearance to accept Ratnam's offer.

 Soundtrack

 All songs were composed by A. R. Rahman.
-The movie's background score was done by Rajamani as Rahman had to travel to the US for 2 months during re-recording time.
 The song "Nee Kattum Selai" attained popularity.